MUICT-SERU/SP2022-HelloIT-jscefr/README.md

-# **pycefr**
+# **JSCEFR**
-## *Identifying Python3 Code Level Using the CERFL Framework as Inspiration*
+## *Studying JavaScript Code Competency in Open-Source Projects*

 ### What is this project about?
-The goal of pycefrl is to create a tool capable of obtaining an evaluation inspired by the [''Common European Framework of Reference for Languages''](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) for code written in the Python programming language, version 3.

-With this tool it is possible to analyze the level of GitHub repositories (and their developers) or code snippets in Python3.
+In this project, we intend to study JavaScript code competency in open-source projects by defining and evaluating JavaScript code competency using references from CEFR (Common European Framework of Reference, read more: https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) to estimate the competency of programmers in the JavaScript programming language.
+Then, we create an automated tool for analyzing and reporting the detected JavaScript code competency.
+Lastly, we apply the tool to open-source projects to understand the competency of JavaScript code in real-world software projects.

 ### How does it work?